2008 Washington Huskies football team: Game summaries

-Oregon
+At No. 21 Oregon

 Washington opened the season with a game versus the Oregon Ducks at Autzen Stadium.
 It was the first time Washington opened the season with a conference opponent since 1998, when they defeated Arizona State, 42–38 in Tempe, Arizona.

 Oregon crushed the Huskies, 44–10.
 Washington averaged a mere 2.2 rushing yards per carry, and was held scoreless in the second half.

 "We just couldn't run the ball", coach Tyrone Willingham said.

 The win was the 5th straight for the Ducks against the Huskies, which marks the first time Oregon has accomplished that feat since the series began in 1900.

-BYU
+No. 15 BYU

 The Huskies and Cougars met for the seventh time, with #15 BYU avoiding the upset in front of 64,611 fans at Husky Stadium.

 A late Washington rally fell short and the game ended in controversy.
 Quarterback Jake Locker scored on a 3-yard touchdown run with 2 seconds remaining in the game, cutting BYU's lead to 28–27.
 But Locker was flagged for unsportsmanlike conduct, and the extra point attempt was moved back 15 yards.
 The ensuing PAT try was blocked, BYU players rushed the field, and a chorus of boos rained down from the Husky faithful.

 "After scoring the touchdown, the player threw the ball into the air and we are required, by rule, to assess a 15-yard unsportsmanlike conduct penalty", Referee Larry Farina said in a statement given to Washington officials.
 "It is a celebration rule that we are required to call.
 It was not a judgment call."

 Cougar quarterback Max Hall had 339 yards passing and three touchdowns, including a 15-yarder to tight end Dennis Pitta with 3:31 left in the game.

 Locker finished 17-for-32 passing for 204 yards and added 62 yards rushing on 18 carries.

-Washington safety Nate Williams had a game-high 13 tackles.
-He also put the hit on BYU tailback Harvey Unga that forced a touchdown-saving fumble that UW's Tripper Johnson recovered in the end zone in the 4th quarter.
+Washington safety Nate Williams had a game high 13 tackles.
+He also put the hit on BYU tailback Harvey Unga that forced a touchdown saving fumble that UW's Tripper Johnson recovered in the end zone in the 4th quarter.